NCI-Agency/anet/docs/dev-setup.md

 The frontend is run with `yarn`.
 We recommend running the backend via `eclipse` if you are doing any backend development, and `gradle` if you are only doing frontend development.

 1. Set up Gradle
+   1. This step is not needed unless want to use other settings and passwords than the default ones (see `build.gradle` for the defaults).
+You can define custom settings in a local settings file as follows:
-   1. Open a command line in the `anet` directory that was retrieved from github.
+   - Open a command line in the `anet` directory that was retrieved from github.
-   1. Create a new empty file at `localSettings.gradle`. (`touch localSettings.gradle` on linux/mac).
+   - Create a new empty file at `localSettings.gradle`. (`touch localSettings.gradle` on linux/mac).
 This will be a file for all of your local settings and passwords that should not be checked into GitHub.
-   1. Run `./gradlew eclipse` (linux/mac) or `./gradlew.bat eclipse` (windows) to download all the java dependencies.
-This can take several minutes depending on your internet connection.
-1. Set up npm
-   1. Change Directories into the `client/` directory
-   1. Run `yarn install`  to download all the javascript dependencies.
-This can take several minutes depending on your internet connection.
-If the command hangs, it may be because your network blocks ssh.
-Try the command again on a different network.
 1. Set up Eclipse
    1. Eclipse will ask you for a `workspace` directory.
 You can choose any empty directory.
-   1. Import the `anet/` directory into eclipse as an existing project.
+   1. Import the `anet/` directory into Eclipse as an existing `Gradle project`.
+This changes the .classpath and makes sure Eclipse finds the Java dependencies through the `build.gradle`.
    1. Run the project as a Java Application.
 Open the Run Configuration and make sure:
       1. The main method is `mil.dds.anet.AnetApplication`
       1. Arguments includes `server anet.yml`